Why Most RAG Projects Die After the Demo

 By the time users complain, the architecture is already wrong.

 Latency isn’t a performance detail.
+It’s a product decision.

 If you don’t budget for it early, the system never recovers.

-## Failure #4: The System Has No Failure Mode
+#Failure #4: The System Has No Failure Mode

 In demos, the model always answers.